 Figure 3.11 Reasons for Cycling

+University of Aberdeen Page 33 of 41

 Cycle Parking Used

 Figure 3.12 shows the majority of students use cycle racks.
 Railings appear to be used commonly as an alternative, presumably if there are no cycle racks nearby or cycle racks are full.
 The proportion of students using railings has dropped while rack and locker use has increased.
-'Other' locations were typically said to be hidden due to not locking the bike.
-The proportion of students storing bikes in buildings has dropped significantly since the last survey.
+The proportion of students storing bikes in buildings has dropped to negligible levels.

-(Percentages calculated from a subset of 284 respondents)
+(Percentages calculated from a subset of 238 respondents)

 Figure 3.12 Cycle Parking Used

 BUS TRAVEL

 Reasons for Travelling by Bus

 No values are used in figure 3.13 as respondents could select as many options as were appropriate.
 The figure therefore represents the comparative reasons why students use the bus to travel to their place of study.
 No suitable alternative features most commonly suggesting that bus travel is often used out of necessity rather than choice although students indicate that bus services are generally convenient.